 University of Hertfordshire Urbanism Unit

-The Unit is running research through the University of Hertfordshire-Tarmac Sustainable Living Partnership, building on a previous three year programme of research on sustainability in master planned communities.
+The unit is running research through the University of Hertfordshire-Tarmac Sustainable Living Partnership, building on a previous three year programme of research on sustainability in master planned communities.
 Read our research paper People, Products and Places research, final report.

-UHUU is in the process of establishing an oversight Board and will also host a number of UH research associates from Geography, Architecture, Environmental Management, Engineering and Business to be announced.
+The University of Hertfordshire Urbanism Unit is in the process of establishing an oversight board and will also host a number of University of Hertfordshire research associates from geography, architecture, environmental management, engineering and business.

 Follow us on twitter @UrbanismUnitUH